 They may have a tab on their website to shop these items, but presenting them as a step in the checkout process increases their sales.

-You don’t even have to make eye contact while you upsell!
+You don’t even have to make eye contact while you sell your add-on! 😉

 Not that I’m suggesting no eye contact is a good sales technique, but the point is: it’s an easy question to ask and there’s no need to feel uncomfortable while you ask it.

-If there is more than one option when it comes to your upsell items, you may need to put a little more effort in to make the decision easy for the shopper.
+If there’s more than one option when it comes to your add-on items, you may need to put a little more effort in to make the decision easy for the shopper.

-For example, a jewelry maker may offer rings to upsell with their necklaces.
+For example, a jewelry maker may offer rings to add-on to their necklaces.
 If there are 3 different colors/metals/stones to choose from, they may pick out the ring that matches the necklace the shopper picked out, place it in front of the ring tray and ask if they’d like to add a matching ring to their purchase, suggesting they love this one as an option.

-By picking out which ring they’d suggest be paired with the necklace, it lessens the decisions the shopper must make, making them more likely to say “yes”.
+By picking out which ring they’d suggest being paired with the necklace, it lessens the decisions the shopper must make, making them more likely to say “yes”.

 “Would you like a ring too?
 They’re all in this tray…” forces the shopper to choose between several rings and take longer to make a decision.
 They then have time to think about: